Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/repository-ownership.md

 ## Who should own the repository?

-The principle is simple: **the primary developer of the template owns the template and its repository.**
+The principle is simple: **The primary developer of the template owns the template and its repository.**

 * If **external (non-Nosto) developers** or their agency are building and maintaining the template, they should own the repository.
 * If **Nosto** worked on the template previously and development is being handed over to the merchant or their agency, ownership should be **transferred** to the receiving party.